Terms and Conditions

 - Means any day other than a Saturday, a Sunday or a bank holiday in England, Scotland or Wales and all other references to a day refers to a calendar day.

-- You are the person who either signed up to take a supply from us, is taking a supply from us, is the owner/occupier of property at which a supply is being taken from us, or is the secondary account holder who has consented to being added to the primary customers’s account.
+- You (including “you” and “your”) are the person who either signed up to take a supply from us, is taking a supply from us, is the owner/occupier of property at which a supply is being taken from us, or is the secondary account holder who has consented to being added to the primary customer’s account.

 1. When our agreement beings